Hélène Fauveau, founder of Paulette Bike

 **Where does your desire to create micro-adventures come from?**

 It's the experience of freedom.
 When you spend 4 hours a day on a bike, you have a totally different relationship with time and travel.
 And there's the unexpected, which is terribly exciting.
-You know you're going to struggle, you know you're going to find your way through the fog, and that's exactly what you're looking for.
+You know you're going to struggle, that you're going to have to find your way through the fog, and that's exactly what you've come for.

 **What do you think bike touring enthusiasts are looking for?**

-To surpass themselves, to get away from it all, to do a bit of sport, to share and, above all, to have a different experience.
+A way to challenge themselves, to get away from it all, a bit of sport, sharing and, above all, a different experience.

-Can you share one of your most memorable moments with Paulette?
+**Can you share with us one of your most memorable moments with Paulette?**

 In the summer of 2020, two young people came to rent a tandem.
 They wanted to surprise their grandfather, a great cycling enthusiast who had lost his sight, for his 80th birthday.
 They wanted to get him back in the saddle and pedaling for just a day, to remind him of lost sensations.
 I found it really touching.